-- What are the benefits of Asset Management
+- Professional Development with the Asset Management Council

 Following the Sydney Chapter Annual General Meeting held on 24 February 2011, we are delighted to announce Gary Seabury, National Business Development Manager Rail for John Holland, has been elected as the new Sydney Chapter Chair.

 Gary Winsor and David Spiteri were elected to the Sydney Committee; whilst Danny Azavedo and Robert Sloan remain for a further 12 months in their positions as Treasurer and Secretary, respectively.

 Learn more about Gary Seabury, Sydney Chapter Chair in this blog article….